-Physical therapy can help improve several ankylosing spondylitis symptoms.
-For instance, it can reduce joint pain and improve strength, range of motion, and flexibility.
+Physical therapy, also called physiotherapy, can help improve several ankylosing spondylitis symptoms.
+For instance, it can help reduce joint pain and improve strength, range of motion, and flexibility.

 Ankylosing spondylitis is an inflammatory form of arthritis that primarily affects the spine and can limit mobility.
-Exercise plays an important role in the treatment of ankylosing spondylitis, so it should be a high priority for people with this condition.
+Exercise plays an important role in the treatment of ankylosing spondylitis and is a high priority for people with this condition.

 Physical therapy offers a clinical way for people with ankylosing spondylitis to both stay active and learn about different exercise techniques.
-A large part of going to physical therapy is learning how to apply exercises at home.
+A large part of attending physical therapy is learning how to apply exercises at home.

 A physical therapist will work directly with a person to develop routines and exercises that will help improve their mobility and strength.